Home » Recipes » Dinner » Lightened Up Broccoli Casserole

 • Use a microplane.
 Grate the fresh garlic on a microplane rather than chopping it.
 This turns the garlic into a paste, which makes it easier to distribute with the other ingredients.
 It also breaks the garlic down, which eliminates some of the strong raw garlic flavor.

 • Let it cool.
 This casserole is going to smell amazing when you take it out of the oven, and you’ll want to dive right in.
-A little patience goes a long way though.
+A little patience goes a long way, though.
 Letting it cool for 5-10 minutes will allow the cheese to set and the casserole to firm up, making it a much nicer texture for when you dig in.

-How to Store Leftovers
+How to Store and Reheat Leftovers

+• Refrigerate.
 This tasty broccoli casserole can be stored in an airtight container in the fridge for up to 5 days.
-You can reheat it in the microwave or in the oven, and it also tastes good cold!

-5 from 4 votes
+5 from 3 votes

 author: Alyssa